 - Children’s Ibuprofen/Motrin – This is great for pain and/or fever over 6 months of age.
 Infant ibuprofen is a different dosing from children’s ibuprofen as the infant version is more concentrated.
 Dosing charts can be found online or from your pediatrician’s office.

-- Children’s Benadryl or children’s Zyrtec (zyrtec if preferred as is as effective as benadryl and less sedating) – Only to be used over 6 months.
-As this is a sedative medicine, check with your pediatrician PRIOR to using, especially if your child is under 2 years old and it’s the first time.
+- Children’s Zyrtec (Zyrtec if preferred as is as effective as Benadryl and less sedating) – Only to be used over 6 months.
+Antihistamines can make kids drowsy so check with your pediatrician PRIOR to using, especially if your child is under 2 years old and it’s the first time.
 Of note, Benadryl has gone out of favor of use due to side effect profile and better tolerated meds with equal (or better) efficacy like Zyrtec.

 - Pedialyte – for any stomach viruses when your child is not tolerating breastmilk or formula.
 Discuss with your peds BEFORE using!

 - Bandaids – if they keep it on!

 - Bacitracin – it’s my favorite antibiotic ointment!